The eurozone: The euro versus everything else

-- Business cycle: Strong GDP growth, loose monetary policy, and corporate earnings growth of approximately 15% adds up to a positive business cycle score.
+- Business cycle: Strong GDP growth, loose monetary policy and corporate earnings growth of approximately 10-15% add up to a positive business cycle score.

 - Sentiment: A combination of positive price momentum and overbought contrarian signals have kept our sentiment score for eurozone equities in negative territory.
-Sentiment for core government bonds is still neutral.
-The rally in peripheral bonds means they are no longer oversold but they are not yet overbought either.
+We see sentiment for core and peripheral government bonds as neutral.

 - Conclusion: In our mid-year report, we highlighted that near-term caution was warranted given overbought sentiment and slightly expensive valuations.
 This turned out to be good advice as the subsequent rally in the euro exchange rate turned into a formidable headwind for equities and relative performance waned.
 However, looking ahead we expect the balance to tip in favor of tailwinds from strong fundamentals and attractive relative valuation.
 And, similar to what we saw in Q2, that should drive markets higher.
 Watchpoints for this region continue to be ECB policy and political developments in Italy.
 Regarding the latter it is noteworthy that previously euroskeptic parties are toning down their rhetoric, learning the lessons from Macron’s victory over Le Pen in France.